modoboa/modoboa/doc/upgrade.rst

 Radicale configuration changes
 -----------------------------

-You must enable oauth2 authentication in Radicale to make the calendard and contact work.
+You must enable oauth2 authentication in Radicale to make the calendar and contact feature work.
 Follow this :ref:`guide <radicale_oauth2>`.

 Post update
 -----------